mhkbgd/TaksifyFrontEnd/README.md

 # Taksify Frontend with VUE

-> A Simple Single Page Application Using Vue.js 2.
+> A Simple Single Page Application Using Vue.js 2.Taksify application was developed as Agile Software Development course project at University of Tartu.
+Frontend was implemented using VueJs.

 ## Build Setup